arnabberawork/Melanoma-Detection-Assignment/README.md

  NOTE:

-- Don't have to use any pre-trained model using Transfer learning.
+- Should not use any pre-trained model using Transfer learning.
 All the model building processes should be based on a custom model.
 - Some of the elements introduced in the assignment are new, but proper steps have been taken to ensure smooth learning.
 - The model training may take time to train as you will be working with large epochs.
 It is advised to use GPU runtime in Google Colab.
  ## Objectives
-You are required to model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model will be a good way for management to understand the demand dynamics of a new market.
-Please find the [Bike Sharing dataset](./day.csv) here and [Data dictionary](./Data%20dictionary.txt) here.
+The primary objective of this assignment is to develop a custom convolutional neural network (CNN) model capable of accurately classifying images of various skin lesions, specifically focusing on melanoma detection.
+The model aims to enhance early diagnosis and provide a reliable tool for dermatologists by automating the analysis of skin images, thereby potentially reducing the manual effort involved in identifying melanoma and other oncological diseases.
+Additionally, the assignment seeks to explore different model architectures and optimization techniques to improve classification accuracy and robustness.

 ## Approach